ghostdogpr/caliban/README.md

 - a `ValidationError`: the query was parsed but does not match the schema
 - an `ExecutionError`: an error happened while executing the query

+Caliban itself is not tied to any web framework, you are free to expose this function using the protocol and library of your choice.
+The [examples](https://github.com/ghostdogpr/caliban/tree/master/examples/) project provides an `Http4sAdapter` that exposes an interpreter over HTTP and WebSocket using http4s.

 ### Enum and union
 A sealed trait will be converted to a different GraphQL type depending on its content:
 - a sealed trait with only case objects will be converted to an `ENUM`
 - a sealed trait with only case classes will be converted to a `UNION`

-Sealed traits containing both case objects and case classes are not supported, because GraphQL does not have a corresponding type.
+**Important:** sealed traits containing both case objects and case classes are not supported, because GraphQL does not have a corresponding type.
+Also, union types are not supported as arguments.

 ```scala
 sealed trait ORIGIN